Sound and silly reasons for taking out home and non-life insurances

 Comprehensive insurance usually also covers damage to your car due to your own fault.
 If you are not good at reversing into a parking space, this may be a good idea.

 Disclaimer: This article is intended to provide our customers with good information.
 This is not advice or a manual for arranging insurance yourself.
-A Viisi advisor will be happy to show you what the perfect insurance package looks like in your situation.
+A Viisi advisor will be happy to show you what the perfect insurance package looks like in your situation when deciding to take mortgage advice at Viisi as well.